Septic Tank Pumping

 Setting a Higher Standard

-Many other Portland-area septic pumping companies use the homeowner's hose to provide water for the process.
-That means the same hands that are touching a septic tank (and potentially touching raw sewage) are touching a homeowner's personal property.
-When Speedy Septic comes to your home, we bring all our own septic pumping equipment.
-Our trucks feature high-powered pressure washers to clean your tank thoroughly, removing build-up on the septic tank baffles and septic system surfaces.
-Every hose is cleared and capped before it’s rolled back up, to ensure no residual sewage spills into your yard.
-And should our technicians need access to your home, they always put on shoe coverings first.
-This cleaner approach reflects our higher standard of septic service - and keeps your house and yard clean.
+Some septic pumping companies use the homeowner’s hose to provide water for the process.
+That means the same hands that touch the tank touch the homeowner’s property.
+At Speedy Septic, we use our own hoses and equipment.
+We pressure wash the tank interior to remove build-up.
+Every hose is cleared and capped before it’s rolled back up, to ensure no sewage spills into your yard.
+And should we need access to your home, we wear shoe coverings.
+This approach keeps your house and yard clean, and it reflects our higher standard of service.

 - Tank access meets DEQ code